Legislative Priorities for 2023-2024

-The Policy, Advocacy, and Communication (PAC) Team at NAMI Mass aims to provide direction and guidance on policy issues affecting mental health in the Commonwealth to Affiliates, state agencies, community stakeholders, advocates, and the general public.
+The Policy, Advocacy, and Communication (PAC) Team at NAMI Massachusetts aims to provide direction and guidance on policy issues affecting mental health in the Commonwealth to Affiliates, state agencies, community stakeholders, advocates, and the general public.
 Legislation is organized by primary area of focus, but categories do often overlap.
 Top priority bills are marked with an asterisk (*).

 Download a 1-page overview of our top priority legislation